 Carrier Distribution Policy

-Delta, Air France, KLM And Alitalia Distribution Policies
+Delta, Air France and KLM Distribution Policies

-Delta, Air France, KLM, and Alitalia (each a “Carrier” and collectively, the “Carriers”) have published the following principles, rules and instructions regarding the distribution of their respective products and services in accordance with Section 11.3 of the Airline Reporting Corporation (“ARC”) Agent Reporting Agreement dated as of July 1, 2013 (as amended from time to time, the “ARA”) and International Air Transport Association (“IATA”) Resolution 824 sections 3.2 and 4.
+Delta, Air France and KLM, (each a “Carrier” and collectively, the “Carriers”) have published the following principles, rules and instructions regarding the distribution of their respective products and services in accordance with Section 11.3 of the Airline Reporting Corporation (“ARC”) Agent Reporting Agreement dated as of July 1, 2013 (as amended from time to time, the “ARA”) and International Air Transport Association (“IATA”) Resolution 824 sections 3.2 and 4.
 Each Carrier instructs all agents to strictly respect and adhere to each of the following principles, rules and instructions when providing such Carrier’s respective air transportation products and services to customers.
 These principles, rules and instructions apply to any entity displaying, advertising, booking, selling or ticketing any Carrier product or service and are effective immediately.

 1. No Redistribution of Carrier Flight Data